Cisco-Talos/clamav-documentation/src/manual/Installing.md

 > _Note_: These packages do not presently include `clamav-milter`.
 You can help help us add `clamav-milter` to the packages by developing a Mussels recipe for building the libmilter.a static library and contributing it to our [Mussels cookbook](https://github.com/Cisco-Talos/clamav-mussels-cookbook/).

-#### RPM packages (for CentOS, Redhat, Fedora, SUSE, etc.)
+#### RPM packages (for AlmaLinux, Fedora, openSUSE, etc.)

-These are compiled on Alma Linux 8.
+These are compiled on AlmaLinux 8.
 They should be compatible with all RPM-based linux distributions running `glibc` version `2.28` or newer.

 To install, download the package for your system use `yum` or `dnf` to install the package.
 For example:
 ```bash